 RPA solutions can be helpful to the HR department in your organization in various ways.
 To start with, it can automate most of the quantitative works that suck the energy out of your HR executives.

-Some of the main use cases of Robotic Process Automation or RPA in HR are listed below:
+Some of the main use cases of Robotic Process Automation or RPA in HR processes are listed below:

 For example, sifting through hundreds of resumes from potential candidates is a very time consuming task.
 HR professionals are often found burning the midnight oil in an attempt to analyze CVs and narrow down the list of potential candidates.
 This process gets even more intense in large organizations which receive thousands of applications every day.